zignig/astralboot/README.md

 ```sh
 ipfs get -o=data “hash from the refs.toml file”
 ```
-then run astralboot with a -l ( l for larry ) flag an it will use the local file system.
+If the config has IPFS = false the local file system will be used.

 # Development